cowboyd/monaco-fresh/README.md

 ## Dynamic Import

+> **Update** The problem was one of caching.
+Clearing all caches and reloading, solved the problem.

 An alternative to avoid the static import prolem is to dynamically import the editor module only on the client.
 However, this also fails in Safari, and in some cases on Chrome due to a CORS errror.
 It's